mathewevan/tcss460-front-end/README.md

 ## Backend Production Sprint Contribution
 - Matt: set up vercel app and repo for alpha sprint
-- Kaely: organzized and ensured completion of tasks
+- Kaely: Created skeleton hierarchy for single book and list of books.
+Completed code for a single book in the view directory.
 - Kylie: coordinated and set up communication with concerned groups for alpha sprint along with Ken
 - Ken:   coordinated and set up communication with concerned groups for alpha sprint along with Kylie